AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 - Internal microphone.
 - [DRM playback](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Chart.md) — broken on iGPU.

-## Current issues
+## Lesser issues

-- Wacom pen not detected.
+- Wacom pen has limited functionality.
-  - Known problem on VoodooI2C side.
-See below.
+- Fn keys.
+Most works with YogaSMC and Brightness keys.
+Some issues remain.
 - Yoga conversion detection (i.e. rotate screen and disable keyboard) doesn't work.
   - Unclear.
 YogaSMC supposed to do this.
-- Fn keys.
-  - Many are solved with YogaSMC and Brightness keys.
-Some issues remain.
-- Middle button of trackpoint works as middle button — unclear if it could be configured as scroll.
 - Thunderbolt
   - Controller appears in system and I can connect another monitor over TB/DP.
 Requires further testing, but as I have no hardware to test, it remains an unclosed issue.
 - Rare night-time sleep crashes.
 Hard to debug.
   - Simplest way is disabling hibernation and related features via usual `pmset` litany.
   - Check with *enabled* HibernationFixup.
 Though it might be unrelated to crash.
+- **Important!** Do not use Fn-4 without YogaSMC, it crashes the system.

 ## Notes on work in progress